-STAT8088 Practicum (6 credits)
+STAT8088 Statistical practicum (6 credits)

-This course is open to students of Master of Statistics Programme only.
-It provides students with firsthand experience in the applications of academic knowledge in a real-life work environment.
-To be eligible, students should be undertaking a statistics-related or risk-management-related practicum with no less than 160 hours in at least 20 working days spent in a paid or unpaid position.
-It is possible for part-time students to complete their practicum within their current place of employment.
+It provides students with first-hand experience in applying academic knowledge in a real-life work environment.
+To be eligible, students should be undertaking a statistics-related or risk-managementrelated practicum with no less than 160 hours in at least 20 working days spent in a paid or unpaid position.
+It is allowed for part-time students to complete their practicum within their current place of employment.
 The practicum will normally take place in the second semester or summer semester for full-time students or during the second year for part-time students.
+Note: Students should not be taking or have taken STAT8089 Capstone project

 Assessment: Upon completion of the practicum, each student is required to submit a written report (60%) and to give an oral presentation (40%) on his/her practicum experience.
 Supervisors will assess the students based on their performance during the practicum period.
-Assessment of this course is on a Pass or Fail or Distinction basis with 3 criteria: (1) supervisor's evaluation, (2) written report, (3) oral presentation.
-Please note that fail in fulfilling any of the 3 criteria satisfactorily would lead to a "Fail" grade in the course.
+Assessment of this course is on a Pass, Fail or Distinction basis with three criteria: (1) supervisor's evaluation, (2) written report, (3) oral presentation.
+Failing in fulfilling any of the three criteria satisfactorily leads to a "Fail" grade in the course.